 By JR Jurzynski

 The vinyl was considered drab, the carpet ancient drab.
 Brown and all its earthy hues, a full blossom festival from the forties, covered surfaces from top to bottom and bottom to top.
-The toy box and contents had made the journey without injury.
+The toy box and toys had made the journey without injury?
 Screech.
 Tweedle.
 Scrush.

 Toys and a toy box.
 Mothers, fathers, sons and daughters.
 Neighbors and neighborhoods.
 Towns and cities.
 Counties and states.
 Nations and continents.
 Worlds and galaxies.
 Universe.
 Toys and a toy box.